MeshJS/mimir/mimir-mcp/README.md

 If the MCP server can't connect to mimir-rag:

-1. Verify your mimir-rag server is running: `curl http://localhost:3000/health`
+1. Verify the mimir-rag backend is accessible: `curl https://your-backend.com/health`
-2. Check the `MIMIR_API_URL` in your MCP configuration
+2. For local development, ensure you've modified `MIMIR_API_URL` in `src/index.ts` to `http://localhost:3000`
 3. Ensure there are no firewall or network issues
+4. For local testing, verify the backend is running on the correct port

 ### AI Assistant Not Seeing the Tool